Jérémy Gagnon-Laparé

-Jérémy Gagnon-Laparé (born March 9, 1995) is a Canadian professional soccer player who currently plays for York United.
+Jérémy Gagnon-Laparé (born March 9, 1995) is a Canadian professional soccer player who currently plays for HFX Wanderers in the Canadian Premier League.

 Club career

+Early career

+Gagnon-Laparé joined the Montreal Impact youth academy in 2011.
+In 2012, he would play with the academy's senior team in the first division of the Canadian Soccer League.
+He would help Montreal secure a playoff berth by finishing second in the division.
+In the preliminary round of the postseason, the senior team defeated Toronto FC's senior academy team.
+Montreal would qualify for the championship final after defeating the York Region Shooters in the semifinal round.
+In the championship match, the club was defeated by the reigning champions Toronto Croatia.

+He resumed playing with the academy team in 2013 as the team participated in the U.S. Soccer Development Academy.
+Gagnon-Laparé would also play with the Montreal Impact's reserve team in the MLS Reserve League throughout the 2013 campaign.
+His final season with the Montreal youth team was in the 2014 season where he competed in the American-based USL Premier Development League.

 Montreal Impact

 On May 7, 2014, Gagnon-Laparé made his professional debut for the Montreal Impact in a 2–1 defeat to FC Edmonton in the Canadian Championship.
 Gagnon-Laparé signed his first professional contract with the Montreal Impact on July 3, 2014.
 He made his debut against Real Salt Lake on July 24, 2014.
+In his debut season with the Impact, he assisted the club in winning the Canadian Championship and secured a berth in the 2014–15 CONCACAF Champions League.
+He made his debut in the Champions League on September 18, 2014, against the New York Red Bulls.

 Gagnon-Laparé joined Ottawa Fury FC on loan for the rest of the 2015 NASL season on October 6, 2015.
 After 3 seasons with the Impact, the club announced they would not pick up Gagnon-Laparé's contract option for the 2017 season.

 Vitré

-After trialling with Stade Rennais in late 2016, Gagnon-Laparé signed with CFA club AS Vitré in January 2017.
+After trialing with Stade Rennais in late 2016, Gagnon-Laparé signed with CFA club AS Vitré in January 2017.
 He would spend 18 months at the club before departing at the end of the 2017–18 season.